takagi/lake/README.md

     SH command &key echo

 Spawns a subprocess that runs the specified `command` given as a string.
-When `echo` is not `nil`, prints `command` to the standard output before runs it.
+When `echo` is not `nil`, prints `command` to the standard output before running it.
 Actually it is a very thin wrapper of `uiop:run-program` provided for UNIX terminology convenience.
 Acompanied with cl-interpol's `#?` reader macro, you get more analogous expressions to shell scripts.

     (defparameter cc "gcc")